johneckberg/notes/networking/csc_3511/week_11_notes.md

 * So how do we make a chain of trust?
 You cannot gain trust if you trust nothing.
 You need a root of trust!

+* A typical digital certificate (following the common X.509 standard) is an ordered structure that contains several pieces of information, most importantly:

+  * Identity: Information about the owner (or "Subject") of the public key.
+This includes the name, organization, location, and domain name (for SSL/TLS certificates).

+  * Public Key: The public key that belongs to the Subject.

+  * Issuer Information: The name of the Certificate Authority (CA) that issued the certificate.

+  * Validity Period: The "Not Before" and "Not After" dates, defining when the certificate is valid.

+  * Serial Number: A unique identifier assigned by the CA.

+  * Signature Algorithm: The algorithm used by the CA to sign the certificate (e.g., SHA256 with RSA).

+  * Digital Signature: The CA's cryptographic signature over all the preceding data

+* Issue: No mechanism to verify that a public key belongs to its claimed owner.
+Public-key cryptography alone is not secure against man-in-the-middle attacks

 * EvanBot: EvanBot is our trust anchor (root of trust)
   * Alice wants Bob’s public key.
 Alice trusts EvanBot
 * We can expand/scale this idea to a **Hierarchal Trust Chain**